despite Round-Up and chainsaws,

 After fleshing out the findings of my research for the committee, I explained how I use haiku in the classroom to force my students to focus on a clear, concise argument, and that science communication could be in a better place using such rhetorical strategies.

-And, it makes me laugh.
+Also, it makes me laugh.